-Tears were welling up as I ran towards the finish line - I had to turn them off because it became problematic to cry, breathe AND run.
+Tears were welling up as I ran towards the finish line - I had to turn them off because it became problematic to cry, breathe, AND run.
 I thought about how far I had come to get here; all the obstacles I faced training for this thing; all those sandwiches I ate.
-This is a stretch of the race I will treasure for the rest of my life - and I will forever remember ever single second how I felt.
-I was home.
-My secret goal was 3:57:something - which only John and my dearest friend Jen knew (who was the most supportive human being on the planet earth - emailing me and texting me daily that she believed in me, which meant the world).
+This is a stretch of the race I will treasure for the rest of my life - and I will forever remember every single second of how I felt.
+I was home My secret goal was 3:57:something - which only my dearest friend Jen knew (who was the most supportive human being on the planet earth - emailing me and texting me daily that she believed in me, which meant the world).
 I crossed:

 |Gun time....ignore that clock|

 People always say running is about the journey.
 Embrace the journey.
 That's all fine and dandy for them.... but for me, in the end, it's about crossing that finish line!
 There is no greater high I have EVER felt than a well-run race.
 Right now I want to race until I feel satisfied I have completed all I can do.
 Satisfaction isn't necessarily PRs (though that would be really cool), but rather to continue to grow, to learn, and race with everything I have in me until I can't.
 I want to race with endurance that is strong and passionate, yet patient and wise.
 I want to chip away at that 3:57:02 because I know I have more in me.
 I don't know when this desire will cease or when I won't feel the need to get out there and beat the crap out of myself anymore; I'm sure it's in my not-so-distant future.
 But right now I'm thankful for the fire within.
 And at age 52, that is a true gift, and I cannot put it away quite yet.